wyattscarpenter/carpogram/README.md

 possibly include the left comma and straight comma? perhaps also the Chinese list comma (diagonal comma? backslash comma?).
 Could also include the right colon but idk the normal space+colon kind of does that alright already though.

+I'm pretty sure, at this point, that you'll make a "double quote" in carpogram with two single quote marks.
+After all, why not?
+It also occurs to me that people will probably be able to represent ascii "straight" double-quotes using two apostrophes, much like how they can abuse the apostrophe character to make an ascii "straight" single-quote.
+It is no matter.
+That's beyond my control.

 abbreviation mark similar but not identical to a period. interpunct makes it in, probably not word separator middle dot though. combiner that combines the next two.

 cool s ( https://en.wikipedia.org/wiki/Cool_S )